Introduction

 - Softened Wood:

-- If the wood becomes too soft, stop the process immediately and let the wood dry completely.
-Consider using a wood hardener to restore strength.
+- If the wood becomes overly soft, stop the process immediately and allow it to dry.
+You might consider applying a wood hardener to restore its strength.

 - Uneven Discoloration:

-- If discoloration occurs, use a wood bleach to even out the tone.
-Follow the manufacturer’s instructions for application and neutralization.
+- If discoloration occurs, use wood bleach to even out the tone, following the manufacturer’s instructions for application and neutralization.

 - Residue Build-Up: